 How distributed tracing works and why we need it

 Distributed tracing is essential to monitoring, debugging, and optimizing distributed software architecture, such as microservices–especially in dynamic microservices architectures.
-More specifically, it tracks the path of a single request by collecting and analyzing data on every interaction with every service the request touches.
+It tracks a single request by collecting and analyzing data on every interaction with every service the request touches.

 Each activity — called a segment or span — triggered by a request is recorded as it moves both through and across services.
 Information collected includes a name, start and end timestamps, and other metadata.
 When one activity — a “parent” span — is completed, the next activity passes to its “child” span.
 The distributed trace places these spans in their correct order.

 Businesses need distributed tracing to help streamline the complexity of their modern application environments.
-With distributed applications, there are more potential points of failure across the entire application stack, and it can take far more time to identify root causes when issues arise.
-This complexity has a direct effect on a company’s ability to maintain its SLAs and provide a stellar user experience.
+With distributed applications, there are more potential points of failure across the entire application stack.
+This means it can take far more time to identify root causes when issues arise.
+The resulting complexity directly affects a company’s ability to maintain its SLAs and provide a stellar user experience.

-Distributed tracing helps teams understand more quickly how each microservice is performing, so they can resolve issues without delay, increase customer satisfaction, ensure steady revenue, and preserve precious time for IT staff to innovate.
+Distributed tracing helps teams understand more quickly how each microservice is performing.
+This understanding helps them resolve issues quickly, increase customer satisfaction, ensure steady revenue, and preserve time for teams to innovate.
 This way, businesses can take full advantage of the benefits modern application environments offer while minimizing the challenges that their inherent complexity can also create.